Illustration

 Typical employers

-Graduates can work in many different areas, particularly within the creative arts and design sector.
+Graduates can work in many areas, particularly within the creative arts and design sector.
 Employers include advertising and marketing agencies, publishers, and graphic design, web design or animation companies.

 Most illustrators are self-employed and generate their own work based on client needs.
 Paid vacancies are rarely advertised.